Knowledge base

 Two options are available to perform the backup:

-You can set the retention period for your backups in years, months, days, and hours.
+You can define the retention period of your backups in years, months, days, and hours.
 To keep your backups indefinitely, simply set the parameters to 0.

-For example, if you perform backups every hour and set a retention policy to 1 year, 2 months, 4 days, 2 hours, this means that each backup will be available for a period of 1 year, 2 months, 4 days, 2 hours (=10,322 backups).
-Note that backups are deleted every Sunday at 10:30 PM (UTC).
+If, for example, you perform backups every hour and set a retention policy of 1 year, 2 months, 4 days, 2 hours, this means that each backup will be available for a period of 1 year, 2 months, 4 days, 2 hours (=10322 backups).
+Note that backups are deleted every Sunday at 22h30 (UTC).

 Recommended limits: